Dr. Gene C. Crume Jr.

 Judson President Dr. Gene Crume earned his Bachelor of Arts degree in Public Relations and his Master’s degree in Communications from Western Kentucky University.
 He went on to earn his Ph.D. in Education with a concentration in Organizational Leadership from the University of Virginia.
 Throughout his career, he has been committed to passing on his experience and knowledge by serving as an assistant professor or adjunct instructor for classes in business, public relations, and communications at several institutions.
 He is currently teaching Media Arts 443: Fundamentals of Public Relations at Judson.

-Dr. Gene C. Crume, Jr. was named Judson University’s president in February 2013.
-Dr. Crume started his service at Judson in April 2013 as President-elect; he officially assumed the role of President on May 10.
-His formal installation as President was October 24, 2013.
+Dr. Gene C. Crume, Jr. was named Judson University’s sixth president in February, 2013.
+Dr. Crume started his service at Judson in April 2013, and his formal installation as President was on October 24, 2013.

-Dr. Crume is married to Cindy Smith Crume of Bowling Green, Ky., also a Western Kentucky University graduate with a degree in Public Relations.
-Gene and Cindy’s daughter, Alexandra, is a student at Vanderbilt University.
-Their son, Gene III, is a student at Westminster Christian School.
-The Crumes attend First Baptist Church of Elgin, Ill.
+Dr. Crume is married to Cindy Smith Crume of Bowling Green, Kentucky, also a Western Kentucky University graduate with a degree in Public Relations.
+Gene and Cindy’s daughter, Alexandra (Allie), and her husband Grant are teachers in Tennessee.
+Their son, Gene III (G3), is a sophomore at Judson University studying Music Business.